 As you cover your marriage in prayer, you’ll be transformed.
 Your husband who you’ve been so faithfully praying for may be transformed, too.
 And in the process of all this praying and transformation, you may even be blessed to watch a transformation in your own marriage.

 I’ve watched this process take years to happen in my parents’ marriage.
 The changes that God brought about over 30 years were nothing short but miraculous.
 Many times throughout my childhood I was certain their marriage would end in divorce – yet this year they’re happily celebrating their 43rd anniversary.

 Even with all of the years of difficulty and threats of separation, God was in the middle of ever so slowly changing both of my parents.
 As He alone transformed their hearts and they turned to Him, their marriage healed and grew stronger.

-I also watched this process work throughout one year of my own marriage.
+I also watched this process work throughout my own marriage.
 All marriages hit rough spots, and when it hit mine, I had no idea what to do but to cry out to God.
-It seemed to take a long time.
+One year of difficulty seemed to take a long time.
 (Though nowhere near 30 years like my parents!)
 My husband and I endured plenty of frustration and misunderstanding.

 But after much (MUCH!) prayer, eventual communication, and a commitment to our marriage vows, we came out of our rough season stronger and more deeply in love than before.

 As utterly difficult as it was to live through, I’m thankful through all the strife my husband and I were able to realize that marriage is a lifelong commitment.
 Even when it’s frustrating.
 Even when it’s uncomfortable.
 Even when it’s difficult.